jiazhao97/INSPIRE/README.md

 The default parameter settings work well in general.
 We also enable tuning of these parameters to achieve a better performance.

 * For data integration: increasing `coef_gan` can help enforce stronger multi-section integration in the shared latent space.
-* For spatial factor learning: we suggest choosing 10 ≤ `n_spatial_factors` ≤ 20 for a tissue region, 20 ≤ `n_spatial_factors` ≤ 40 for a whole organ, and 40 ≤ `n_spatial_factors` ≤ 60 for a whole organism; increasing 'coef_beta` often enforce a higher degree of spatial factor divergence.
+* For spatial factor learning: we suggest choosing 10 ≤ `n_spatial_factors` ≤ 20 for a tissue region, 20 ≤ `n_spatial_factors` ≤ 40 for a whole organ, and 40 ≤ `n_spatial_factors` ≤ 60 for a whole organism; increasing 'coef_beta` can enforce a higher degree of spatial factor divergence.

 ## Citation